JuanIgnacioCG/Image_processing/Readme.md

 one should work in non-conda environments too but only do this if you know what you are doing!

-## a. create a conda environment for the use-cases (recommended)
+## a. create a conda environment for the exercises (recommended)

 We have provided a pre-defined environment for you to use.
-Using the command line, you can create it with the command:
+Using the command line, you can create it with the command inside the provided folder:

 ```python
 conda env create -f napari.yml